arduino-libraries/Arduino_Opta_Blueprint/AddNewExpansion.md

 1. you write a bunch of register holding the configuration of the channel
-2. you execute a _configure_ (BEGIN_CHANNEL_AS_ADC), this will use the content of the proper register to send a message to expansion (via the Controller class)
+2. you execute a _configure_ (BEGIN_CHANNEL_AS_ADC), this will use the content of the proper registers to send a message to expansion (via the Controller class) that will inform the expansion about the desired configuration

 In the same way you can get information from the expansion: